French bulldog colors & Patterns

 - Cocoa/Tan Piebald, predominantly white body with dark brown patches along with tan point eyebrows, cheek and feet

-Testable Chocolate French Bulldog
+Testable Chocolate or Rojo French Bulldog

 The Testable Chocolate Color Frenchie Family includes the following colors & patterns: